Always the road still unfolding!

 Co-founding Mother and participant in several interesting Counter-Culture Alternate Lifestyle undertakings: The Berkeley Tribe (Co-founder, co-editor, photographer, layout and graphic artist, occasional front office manager etc), the SF Express-Times (same poly-valent coverage), and at Chet Helms’ (RIP) “The Family Dog on the Great Highway at Playland by the Beach and Speedway Meadows” (along with the Grateful Dead’s Jerry Garcia (RIP) & Mountain Girl, Timothy Leary (RIP, the LSD Guru almost-Governor!), Beat Poets Lawrence Ferlinghetti (RIP), Jack Kerouac, Ken Keysey’s (RIP) “Merry Pranksters”, Hugh Romney/Wavy Gravy’s Hog Farm, as a founding mother and frequent contributor at for the “Commons” weekly organizational innovation sessions, yielding the likes of: The Vintage Blues Musician Jams (featuring Blues Classics seldom seen, like Blind Lemon Jefferson, Lightning Hopkins, BB King), The Holy Man Jams (Weekly Guru Classes featuring Steve Gaskin (RIP) Alan Watts, Baba Ramdass, Meyer Baba even Ravi Shankar, etc) the (highly educational) Lightshow Guild Strike (sparking coalition Peace talks with Bill Graham (RIP) and Chet Helms meetings along with many others), Permanent onstage photographer at Chet’s previous venu, the Avalon Ballroom, as well as at Bill Graham’s Fillmore West, Whole Earth, Urban Redevelopment Project One, Sundance Magazine, Airwaves Radio and Sound Studios, etc, and participating in many others.

-Returning to the Midwest in 1970 to participate in various underground publications (Detroit’s Creem Magazine, Ann Arbor’s Argus newspaper and Morgan Sound Studios, then Chicago’s Seed newspaper, Red Star Press, Acme Radio & Sound Studios) also participating in the organization of independent mass music concerts and events such as Berkeley’s, Chicago’s, Ann Arbor’s and other “People’s Parks”, “The Goose Lake, Michigan Concert to Free John Sinclair”, both 1970 Nationwide Media Conferences: “the Ann Arbor Purist Radical Media Conference” and “the Goddard Vermont Decadent Music Industry Media Conference, then back to the Bay Area where Detroit occasionally collaborated with KQED’s Larry Bensky, KSAN’s Scoop Nisker KSFX radio’s Dave McQueen, read her poetry on Stephan Ponek’s show (IIRC) and & was a permanent freelance writer and photographer for most of the bay area underground newspapers of the day - as photo-journalist, graphics artist, poet, radio personality.
+Returning to the Midwest in 1970 to participate in various underground publications (Detroit’s Creem Magazine, Ann Arbor’s Argus newspaper and Morgan Sound Studios, then Chicago’s Seed newspaper, Red Star Press, Acme Radio & Sound Studios) also participating in the organization of independent mass music concerts and events such as Berkeley’s, Chicago’s, Ann Arbor’s and other “People’s Parks”, “The Goose Lake, Michigan Concert to Free John Sinclair”, both 1970 Nationwide Media Conferences: “the Ann Arbor Purist Radical Media Conference” and “the Goddard Vermont Decadent Music Industry Media Conference, then back to the Bay Area where Detroit occasionally read her poetry and collaborated with KQED’s Larry Bensky, KSAN’s Scoop Nisker KSFX radio’s Dave McQueen, & was a permanent freelance writer and photographer for most of the bay areaderground newspapers of the day - as photo-journalist, graphics artist, poet, radio personality.

 On 1971, D.A. was called to NY, for a DJ slot at ABC-FM/WPLJ-NY experimental radio, Undergrount Press Service (UPS), Village Voice, Andy Warhol’s “screen tests” and documentaries at “the Factory”, (Thanks Gerard Melanga for telling me Andy was just dying to meet me – guess Basquiat took over later; shoulda stayed, I painted better, coulda earned my keep and wouldn’t have dipped into the candy jar at all!)